thomasturrell/running-routes/docs/fell/bob-graham-round/index.md

 Multiple formats are available to suit different devices and use cases.
 If unsure, start with the **Simplified Route**, which is compatible with most GPS watches and mobile apps (e.g. Garmin Connect, Strava).

+> ⚠️ **Important Disclaimer:**
-> 🧭 *Always cross-reference your route with maps, weather conditions, and local guidance before using GPX files in the field.*
+> The GPX files provided on this site are intended for general guidance only.
+Always cross-reference your route with official maps, weather conditions, and local guidance before and during navigation.
+Errors or inaccuracies may exist, and reliance on these files is at your own risk.
+The site creators are not liable for any issues arising from the use of these files.

 ## 🏔 Individual Legs